tiganabryan/data-structures-algorithms/README.md

 <strong>Notes:</strong> Assigned current array element to a variable called temporary element so that it could be assigned to the next array element. still need to figure out why the inner for loop contains -1, and -i. but still chipping away!

+Why do we do n-1 at the beginning?
+OF COURSE!
+There's nothing to compare the last element of the array to!

+`- i` is the number of number of iterations, because we remove one element from the array each time, because each time we sort, the biggest value is already at the end! - 3 numbers because we've done 3 loops and have 3 "largest numbers" already, for example!!!
+I get it :D

 ```ts
 export default function bubble_sort(arr: number[]): void {
     for (let i = 0; i < arr.length; ++i) {